What's Your Work About? Research as Storytelling

 Learning how to communicate your research is invaluable in terms of your professional development and can be an important part of your career as a graduate student and beyond.
 Join us in this four-week program to develop your written, visual, and spoken communication skills.

 This workshop will provide tools and techniques for using the spoken word to communicate your research to a variety of audiences.
 This session is designed for graduate students who envision themselves explaining their work to potential funders, community partners, and other researchers in a way that is clear and compelling.

-Registration is open and will remain open until September 1 or until all 50 seats are filled.
-This session is part of a series, and those who register for all four will receive a certificate.
-Visit tiny.utk.edu/yourwork to see more about the series or register directly for Research as Storytelling.
+Registration is open and will remain open until September 11 or until all 50 seats are filled.
+This session is part of a series; those who attend the first three sessions (either synchronously or asynchronously) will receive a certificate of completion.
+Visit tiny.utk.edu/yourwork to see more about the series and register for the series.

 - October 12—Research as Storytelling

 McClung Tower and Plaza, 1210-1211